 The FCC should address groups of issues as soon as a decision can be reached, and not defer action until all issues can be resolved

 Waiting until all issues raised in Notice can be decided would delay important benefits to broadband users.
-A better choice is to sequence what can be decided and resolve those issue first, while taking longer to resolve issues that require an additional record development.
+A better choice is to sequence what can be decided and resolve those issues first, while taking longer to resolve issues that require an additional record development.
 There are an enormous number of issues raised in this proceeding.
 They range from fairly straightforward issues, to those where there is substantial record development previously existing (and the decisional parameters are well understood by all stakeholders), to issues that require additional record development, including new NTIA analyses.
 Resolving some of the new and novel issues can be expected to take some time.
 But the simpler issues

 should not be held hostage to the most complex.
 IEEE 802.11 therefore recommends sequencing the decisions in groups, and releasing decisions as the FCC is positioned to make a final decision on groups of issues.
 A series of partial decisions allows benefits to flow immediately to consumers and business users, enabling improved broadband access for all.
-For example, as will be discussed below, incorporating 5725-5750 MHz into the U-NII rule framework is an example of “low-hanging fruit” that should be implemented immediately.
+For example, as will be discussed below, incorporating 5825-5850 MHz into the U-NII rule framework is an example of “low-hanging fruit” that should be implemented immediately.